foxster14/geometry_calculator_python_flask_web_app/README.md

 # Geometry Calculator Web

-The web version of the Geometry Calculator Tool
+The web version of the Geometry Calculator Tool used in SENG3120 & SENG3110